 In order to use Redis with Python you will need a Python Redis client.
 In following sections, we will demonstrate the use of redis-py, a Redis Python Client.
 Additional Python clients for Redis can be found under the Python section of the Redis Clients page.

 redis-py’s installation instructions are given in the “Installation” section of its README file.
+This is the easiest way to install python redis.
 Use the Redis Python

 pip to install redis-py:

 $ sudo pip install redis

-You can also download the latest redis-py release from the GitHub repository to understand Python Redis updates.
-To install it, extract the source and run the following command:
+You can also download the latest redis-py release from the GitHub repository to understand Python Redis, Python Lab, & Python database updates.
+To install Redis Python, extract the source and run the following command:

 ~/redis-py$ sudo python setup.py install